Homemade Salsa Recipe

 Serving Suggestions

-Chips and salsa is a given, but salsa is versatile and can be used in various ways!
+Chips and salsa are a given, but this homemade salsa is versatile and can be used in various ways!
 For example, it can be used as a topping for dishes, making baked salsa chicken, incorporating it into dips and migas, or even as a dressing for grain-heavy salads.
-I like to add a couple of tablespoons of salsa to this quinoa southwestern salad and to baked potatoes!
+I like to add a couple of tablespoons of salsa to my pambazos, this quinoa southwestern salad, and baked potatoes!

 Dipping tortilla chips in salsa.